handsontable/handsontable/docs/content/guides/getting-started/events-and-hooks.md

 })
 ```

-The first argument may be modified and passed on through the hooks that are next in the queue.
+The first argument may be modified and passed on through the Handsontable hooks that are next in the queue.
 This characteristic is shared between `before` and `after` hooks but is more common with the former.
 Before something happens, we can run the data through a pipeline of hooks that may modify or reject the operation.
 This provides many possibilities to extend the default Handsontable functionality and customize it for your application.

 ::: only-for react
 ## External control